Folks in Bradford County ‘Light Up The Town’ for Ariah

-ULSTER TOWNSHIP, Pa. — A community in Bradford County is breaking out the Christmas lights a little early this year.

-But there’s a good reason for it — it’s all to bring joy to one little girl’s life.
+ULSTER TOWNSHIP, Pa. -- A community in Bradford County is breaking out the Christmas lights a little early this year, but there's a good reason for it -- it's all to bring joy to one little girl's life.

-Ariah Cook, age 6, from Ulster Township, has Stage 3 glioblastoma, an aggressive type of brain cancer.
+Ariah Cook, age 6, from Ulster Township, has stage 3 glioblastoma, an aggressive type of brain cancer.

-Her grandma usually goes all out with Halloween and Christmas decorations, but she’s been busy taking Ariah to her doctors’ appointments.
-So two neighbors started decking the halls and now they have the whole community involved.
+Her grandma usually goes all out with Halloween and Christmas decorations, but she's been busy taking Ariah to her doctors' appointments, so two neighbors started decking the halls, and now they have the whole community involved.

 "The brighter we shine for her, the brighter her light shines forever," said neighbor Amber Gray.